 The angle of a contour is computed as an average over n points along the contour.
 If you obtain poor angles you can play with two variables: Change n via the +w modifier to -A, and/or resample the contour via -S. For a fixed n the -S will localize the calculation, while the opposite is true if you increase n for a constant -S.

 This module allows you to use the -l option to specify an automatic legend entry.
 This option is available for lines or symbols only.
-If there is no size specified (which is always true for lines) or if the symbol size is computed from other information (which may be true for some symbols deriving size from other input columns), then you need to supply a legend size (i.e., length of a line symbol) via the +S modifier.
+If the symbol size is variable and computed from other information (which may be true for some symbols deriving their size from other input columns), then you need to supply a representative legend size via the +S modifier.

 Note: Since many GMT plot examples are very short (i.e., one module call between the gmt begin and gmt end commands), we will often present them using the quick modern mode GMT Modern Mode One-line Commands syntax, which simplifies such short scripts.

 To contour the remote file AK_gulf_grav.nc every 25 mGal on a Mercator map at 0.5 inch/degree, annotate every 50 mGal (using font size = 10p), using 1 degree tick marks, and draw 30 minute gridlines:

 gmt grdcontour @AK_gulf_grav.nc -JM16c -C25 -A50+f10p -B -pdf alaska_grav1

 To do the same map but only draw the 50 and 150 and annotate the 100 contour:

 gmt grdcontour @AK_gulf_grav.nc -JM16c -C50,150 -A100,+f10p -B -pdf alaska_grav2